xavierjialei/xi-portfolio/part-ii.md

 ### Structure
 - Setup: A look at the language situation around the world.
 How many languages are there?
 What are the popular lanaguges?
 How many people are speaking each language?
   - The number of languages in the world
-  - Top 10 languages by population
+  - Top languages by population
+  - Top languages by countries
+  - Percentages of endangered languages among all languages
 - Conflict: Many languages
 - Resolution: